It’s time to talk mortgage rate shopping, which has become an absolute must in 2023.

 It’s important to understand that you’re not always comparing apples to apples if you look at interest rate alone.

-For example, lenders don’t charge the same amount of fees, so clearly rate isn’t the only thing you should look at when shopping.
+For example, lenders don’t charge the same amount of fees, so the rate isn’t the only thing you should look at when shopping.

 If any of the above are not true, you can expect a much higher mortgage rate than advertised.

-Are you showing the lender you deserve the lowest rate, or simply demanding it because you feel entitled to it?
-Those who actually present the least risk to lenders are the ones with the best chance of securing a great rate.
+Those who actually present the least amount of risk to lenders are the ones with the best chance of securing a great rate.